Total Hip Replacement

 What Is Total Hip Replacement?

-Total hip replacement (hip arthroplasty) is a surgical procedure in which the damaged bone and cartilage of the hip are removed and replaced with artificial components.
+Total hip replacement, also called hip arthroplasty, is a procedure in which the damaged bone and cartilage of the hip are removed and replaced with artificial components that create smoother and less painful movement.

-• Insert the implant: A metal cup is placed in the socket, often with a plastic or ceramic liner for smooth movement.
+A metal cup is placed into the socket, often with a plastic or ceramic liner to create smoother motion.

-• Prepare the femur (thigh bone): The damaged femoral head is removed, and the canal inside the femur is shaped.
+The damaged femoral head is removed and the canal inside the femur is shaped to receive the implant.

-• Insert the femoral component: A metal stem is placed inside the femur, topped with a ceramic or metal ball that fits into the socket.
+A metal stem is inserted into the femur and topped with a ceramic or metal ball that fits into the socket.

 Is Total Hip Replacement Right for You?

-• Severe hip pain that limits everyday activities (walking, bending, climbing stairs)
+• Severe hip pain that limits walking, bending, or climbing stairs

-• Pain that persists even while resting, during the day or night
+• Pain that continues even while resting during the day or night

-• Stiffness that makes it difficult to move or lift your leg
+• Stiffness that makes it difficult to move or lift the leg

 • Chronic inflammation and swelling not relieved by rest or medications

-• No improvement with non-surgical treatments (medications, injections, physiotherapy, or walking supports)
+• No improvement with non-surgical treatments such as medicines, injections, physiotherapy, or walking supports

 Candidates for Surgery